-We translate from English, French and German into Dutch, but we might even be able to help you with other language combinations, thanks to our network.
+We translate from English, French and German into Dutch, but we may also be able to help you with other language combinations thanks to our network of fellow translators.

-Send your texts that need to be translated to firstname.lastname@example.org and we will get back to you with an offer, free of engagement, and our ultimate delivery date.
+Send any texts you need translated to firstname.lastname@example.org and we will get back to you with a no-obligation quote and let you know how long it would take.

 We hope to hear from you soon!